mikefsn/mikefsn.github.io/_posts/2023-01-11-performance-tips-for-browsing-the-web.md

 title: "Performance tips for browsing the web"
 ---

+### Browse the web as a guest

+When possible, browse the web as a guest.
+Websites load faster for signed out users.

 ### Block ads + cookie prompts

 [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) not only lets you block ads, but also cookie prompts.
 To enable blocking of cookie prompts, go to the extension's options > Filter lists and tick these boxes under Annoyances: